-BCR Members shall undertake Data Protection Impact Assessments in relation to any new "High Risk" personal data processing they intend to implement or when an intended change to an existing processing activity, may lead to a high risk to data subjects' rights and freedoms.
+Members shall undertake Data Protection Impact Assessments in relation to any new "High Risk" personal data processing they intend to implement or when an intended change to an existing processing activity, may lead to a high risk to data subjects' rights and freedoms.

-Transfers of European personal data to Third Countries shall automatically trigger a Data Protection Impact Assessment and include an assessment of each transfer in accordance with the latest guidance from the European Data Protection Board on transfer impact assessments and supplementary measures.
+Transfers of UK personal data to Third Countries shall automatically trigger a Data Protection Impact Assessment.

-BCR Members shall develop treatment plans and carry out actions to address any risks identified in the process, as well as undertaking annual reviews of the continued appropriateness and efficacy of the risk treatment.
+Members shall develop treatment plans and carry out actions to address any risks identified in the process, as well as undertaking annual reviews of the continued appropriateness and efficacy of the risk treatment.